Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 ## Notes
 *List the notes, problems and bugs that are not yet fixed in the current iteration of the project.*

-[^1]: Do note that this repo is aimed to be used in conjunction with the [official Wazuh-Ansible repository](https://github.com/wazuh/wazuh-ansible.git), and so it does not modify the roles created in that repository.
-Therefore, Ansible Lint may return errors on those role documents.
-This repository does not aim to refactor all those documents.

 [^2]: The first Wazuh documentation mentioned does not explicitly mention which settings should be applied ot the manager, and which to the agent.
 In the second piece of documentation (to which this note refers) these are declared explicitly.